-Second, consider targeting “consumer tribes” (such as students, teachers, and the military) that align with your brand.
+Second, consider targeting “consumer communities” (such as students, teachers, and the military) that align with your brand.
 Incentivize them to sign up with a gated, personalized offer.
-When you provide a personalized offer to consumer tribes, you recognize core aspects of their identity.
+When you provide a personalized offer to consumer communities, you recognize core aspects of their identity.

 Research shows these kinds of personalized offers have an emotional appeal and motivate purchase behavior and social sharing within the consumer’s community.
 For example:

 - 54% of consumers who receive an offer feel rewarded.

 - 82% are more likely to shop with a brand that provides a personalized offer.